Letting Go Of Mom Guilt | Balancing Motherhood + Self Identity

 If you are anything like me then your children are not your passion.
 I struggled with this and still do.
 My 3 babes are my favorite things in life and it is hard for me not to revolve Every part of me around them.
 It is very much ok (and healthy) to have your own pursuits and passions that don’t have a thing to do with your kids.

-But they may be the key in finding it if you haven’t already.
+But you kids may be the key in finding your passion, if you haven’t already.
 I found my love of photography through my intense desire to document my growing children.
 And it blossomed into something so much bigger than I ever dreamt.

 You Will Be A Better Mother By Taking Time To Build Your Dreams